Red-Fairy/uOCF-code/README.md

 ```

 ## Acknowledgement
 Our code framework is adapted from [uOCF](https://github.com/KovenYu/uORF).
-If you find any problem, please feel free to open an issue or contact the [Rundong Luo](mailto:rundongluo2002@gmail.com)
+If you find any problem, please feel free to open an issue or contact the Rundong Luo at [rundongluo2002@gmail.com](mailto:rundongluo2002@gmail.com).